History of Nintendo: Nintendo World Store

-Nintendo was overwhelmed by the number of DS pre-orders, and halted further ones in early November 2004; a reported two million systems had been ordered, whereas the company had only prepared one million to be available at launch.
-By then, two factories in China had been allocated to produce the system; right before launch, Nintendo added a third to meet consumer demand.
-The DS launched with seven games, two of them from Nintendo: a remake of Super Mario 64, and a pack-in demo version of Metroid Prime: Hunters (2006).
-A month later, the company started facing actual competition in handheld gaming, when Sony released the PlayStation Portable (PSP).

-In May 2005, Nintendo opened its first retail store accessible to the general public, Nintendo World Store, at the Rockefeller Center in New York City.
+In 2005, Nintendo opened its first retail store accessible to the general public, Nintendo World Store, at the Rockefeller Center in New York City.
 It consists of two stories, and contained many kiosks of GameCube, Game Boy Advance, and Nintendo DS games.
-There are also display cases filled with things from Nintendo's past, including hanafuda cards.
-They celebrated the opening with a block party at Rockefeller Plaza.
+There are also display cases filled with products from Nintendo's past, including hanafuda cards.

+Wii, Game Boy Micro, and DS Lite

-Also in May, at E3, Nintendo showed the Revolution's design, though not its eventual motion-sensing controller.
-They said the console would launch in 2006—notably, this was after the Xbox 360 and PlayStation 3 (PS3)'s releases in late 2005.
+At E3 2005, Nintendo showed the Revolution's design, though not its eventual motion-sensing controller.
+They said the console would launch in 2006—notably, this was after the Xbox 360 and PlayStation 3 (PS3)'s releases in 2005.
 The Revolution would have online gaming through Wi-Fi, and could run GameCube games.
 Iwata said the system would be "where the big idea can prevail over big budgets"; Neal Ronaghan later wrote for Nintendo World Report that in hindsight, this was likely referring to the system's motion-controlled games.
 The company said their plan with the DS and Revolution was to make games for both Nintendo's traditional audience, and a potential wider audience of casual gamers.
 They also revealed the Game Boy Micro: a smaller version of the GBA with a brighter screen, and a faceplate which could be easily detached and replaced with a different design.
-The Micro was announced for release that fall.
+It released later that year.